walles/riff/README.md

 - Do not highlight anything if there are "too many" differences between the sections.
 The point here is that we want to highlight changes, but if it's a _replacement_ rather than a change then we don't want to highlight it.
+- Refine by word rather than by character
+  - Test case `git show 2ac5b06`: Should highlight all of both `some` and `one or`.